 What if you can’t give the customer what he or she wants?
 At least show you tried and that you were willing to accommodate the request.
 Sometimes just the fact that you cared is all it takes to help people smile again.

 People guess what you might say, and they tend to think they know what you’ll do before you even do it.
 Surprise them – in a good way.
 Watch for opportunities to please clients out of the blue when they least expect it.
 When you hear of a small “wish” the client doesn’t expect to become true, you’ll know that’s the perfect moment to reply, “Actually, it’d be my pleasure to help you with that.”

 Another way you can please your customers is to give them a little gift.
 Surprise customers with a gift card or send them a token of appreciation in the mail.
 It doesn’t have to be much.
 Fifteen dollars to spend at Amazon or a free book you think they’d enjoy always brings a smile.
 You could also offer them a discount on their next purchase, toss in a little extra on their order, or maybe even give them a coupon code to a product or service unrelated to your business that you know they might find useful.

 Little trick #12: Have good manners

 Although this may seem obvious, it’s often overlooked.
-Say please, thank you and you’re welcome often.
+Say please, thank you, and you’re welcome often.
 Get into the habit of being polite.
 A meaningful “you’re welcome” goes a long way towards cultivating positive feelings, and your customers will remember that you treated them well.

 I’m sure I’ve left some great tips to get people smiling off this list, so help me out.
 How do you make your customers smile?
-What do you do to get that happy look on their face?
+What do you do to get that happy look on their faces?